henryoier/leetcode/Leetcode Log.md

 256_PaintHouse 1Y
 Simple DP

+265_PaintHouseII 1Y
+DP, but only record the two minimun costs.

 270_ClosestBinarySearchTreeValue 1Y
 Return the value of left or right (decided by the root val), and compare with root;